 Enhancing campus life through student organizations, activities, leadership development and UIS traditions

-Student Life offers many opportunities to students to get involved with campus clubs and organizations, run for the Student Government Association (SGA) and more.
+Student Life offers many opportunities to students to get involved with campus clubs and organizations, help plan campus events, run for the Student Government Association (SGA) and more.

 Sororities and fraternities part of Student Life at UIS